drdrang/wp-md/README.md

 * Needs editing: The `url` and `user` variables must be personalized to the blog's `xmlrpc.php` URL and username.

 **nextreflink** (Python script)
-Scan text for numbered Markdown reference-style links and return the next ont in the series.
+Scan text for numbered Markdown reference-style links and return the next one in the series.

 * Fuller description: [This blog post][1].
 * External requirement: None.